DEliasVCruz/ZettlekastenNotes/tmd3.md

 ## Cookbook

-### Make an conditional statement without if and else
+### Make a conditional statement without if and else

 You can use the `&&` and `||` as `if` and `else` operators **respectively**